-Federal Criminal Defense Lawyers in Iowa City
+Federal Criminal Defense Lawyers in Iowa City & Davenport

 Being charged with a federal crime can be an overwhelming experience that can have a permanent effect on your future, your freedom, and your reputation.
 Having an accomplished attorney on your side can have ensure your rights are protected throughout the legal process.
-Our legal team at Keegan, Tindal & Mason has the skill and knowledge to provide clients with dedicated and thorough representation.
+Our legal team at Keegan, Tindal & Jaeger has the skill and knowledge to provide clients with dedicated and thorough representation.